François Schuiten: Biography

 François Schuiten was born in Brussels, Belgium, in 1956.

 His father, Robert Schuiten, and his mother, Marie-Madeleine De Maeyer, were both architects.
 He has five brothers and sisters, one of whom is also an architect.

 During his studies at the Saint-Luc Institute in Brussels (1975–1977), he met Claude Renard, who led the comics department at the school.
 Together they created several books.
-Schuiten's brother Luc also worked with him several times as a writer for the series Terres Creuses.
+Schuiten's brother Luc Schuiten also worked with him several times as a writer for the series Terres Creuses.

 Schuiten published his first comic on 3 May 1973, consisting of five black and white pages in the Franco-Belgian comics magazine Pilote; four years later he was published in the more experimental magazine Métal Hurlant.
 He married Monique Toussaint in 1980; they have four children.